 The Postal Store® cannot accept orders for shipment outside the United States, but we do ship to APO/FPO/DPO addresses and U.S. territories.
 Learn More

-All stamp and philatelic orders are charged a $1.30 Handling Fee on domestic orders of up to $50.00, and $1.80 if the order is greater than $50.
-These fixed handling fees apply to only the portion of the order total that is stamp and philatelic products.
+Stamp and Philatelic Orders All stamp and philatelic orders are charged a $1.30 handling fee on domestic orders up to $50.00, and $1.85 if the order is greater than $50.00.
+These handling fees apply only to the portion of the order total that includes stamp or philatelic products.

-All Personalized Stamped Stationery products are charged a flat Priority Mail rate depending on how many boxes are ordered as specified in the PSE Shipping Charges table, and should be shipped within 5 - 7 business days.
+Personalized Stamped Stationery All Personalized Stamped Stationery products are charged a flat Priority Mail rate depending on how many boxes are ordered as specified in the PSE Shipping Charges table, and should be shipped within 5 - 7 business days.

-Free shipping supplies from The Postal Store Shipping Supply site are mailed Standard Post™ and are shipped within 3-5 business days.
+Free Shipping Supplies Free shipping supplies from The Postal Store Shipping Supply site are mailed Parcel Select® Ground and are shipped within 2 - 8 business days.
 For your convenience all orders will contain a carrier release endorsement "Leave if No Response".
 This will allow your postal carrier to leave your expedited packaging supply order if you are not available to receive the delivery.

-If your local Post Office is unable to fulfill your order of Expedited Shipping Supplies within 1 - 2 business days, your order will be fulfilled by our distribution center within 3-5 business days.
+Expedited Shipping Supplies Orders of our Flat Rate Expedited Shipping Supplies are fulfilled by your local Post Office.
+If your local Post Office is unable to fulfill your order of Flat Rate Expedited Shipping Supplies within 1 - 2 business days, your order will be fulfilled by our distribution center within 2 - 8 business days.